 Congratulations on graduation!
 It’s a big step and I’m happy for your future.
 I know how it feels to finally be done and moving on to the next phase of life.
 If you make these five adjustments, then I promise you will be better able to cope with the financial stresses of your new life.
 These adjustments will ultimately help pave a way to your future success.
 I wish you all the best!

 After spending six years in the accounting, retirement, and financial realm, Jacob turned his attention to teaching others about important life skills.
 He works with clients one on one, in addition to teaching others through his website PowerOverLife.
-He now lives in Gilbert, AZ with his wife and ten month old daughter.
+He now lives in Gilbert, AZ with his wife and daughter.